sstliao/shutingliao/content/project/trish/index.md

 # - Paul Rosenbaum.
 “Design of OBservational Studies” (2010)
 # - Miguel Hernan & James Robins.
 “Causal Inference” (2019)
 # - Guido Imbens and Don Rubin.
 “Causal Inference for Statistics, Social, and Biomedical Sciences” (2015)

+---

+This is a joint work with Kantharakorn Macharoen, under the supervision of Karen McDonald, Somen Nandi and Debashis Paul.
+This project is in progress.